-- Stability Ball Crunch – Lie with the middle of your back on a stability ball, your knees bent at 90 decrees and you feet flat on the floor.
-Place you hands behind your head, but don’t pull your neck.
+- Stability Ball Crunch – Lie with the middle of your back on a stability ball, your knees bent at 90 degrees and you feet flat on the floor.
+Place your hands behind your head, but don’t pull your neck.
 Then, squeezing your belly button toward your spine, lift your upper back off the ball. keeping your shoulders off the ball, twist to the right.
 Apply pressure with your lower back to keep the ball still through the entire motion.
 Move back down and do another crunch and twist to the left.
 The is one crunch.
 Do 40-50 reps and work your way to 100+ over time.

 - Power Bridge – Lying on your back, bend your knees and place your heels near your glutes.
 Arms are at your sides, palms down.
 In one smooth motion, squeeze your glutes, raise your hips off to form a straight line from shoulders to knees, toes come off the floor slightly.
 Hold for two seconds. keeping your toes raised, lower yourself three-quarters of the way to complete one rep. Do 20-30 reps.

-- Hip Extensions - Lying with your hips and stomach on the stability ball, put your hands on the floor directly under your shoulders, and extend your legs with toes resting on the floor.
-With a straight spine and shoulder blades back, as if you were trying to make them touch, lift both legs off the floor, keeping them straight. if possible raise them slightly higher then parallel to the floor.
+- Hip Extensions – Lying with your hips and stomach on the stability ball, put your hands on the floor directly under your shoulders, and extend your legs with toes resting on the floor.
+With a straight spine and shoulder blades back, as if you were trying to make them touch, lift both legs off the floor, keeping them straight. if possible raise them slightly higher than parallel to the floor.
 Hold for two seconds and lower.
 Do 20-30 reps.

 - Plank – lying on your stomach, place your elbows under your shoulders with forearms and hands on the floor.
 Lift your hips off the floor , keeping your back straight and abs tight, and rest on your toes.
 Go for 60 seconds.